clj-commons/marginalia/README.md

 I would also like to thank Justin Balthrop and Brenton Ashworth for their support and code contributions.

-Marginalia is currently maintained by Tim Macdonald and Sean Corfield.
+Marginalia is currently maintained by Tim Macdonald.

 Notes
 -----